hangcidu/hangcidu.github.io/_pages/about.md

 I have been deeply influenced by my advisors, **Shude Mao** & **Youjun Lu**, as well as by the work of many outstanding scholars in galactic dynamics, including **E. Lia Athanassoula, Juntai Shen, G. Contopoulos, and J. A. Sellwood**.

+I use this homepage to explain my science in very simple English.

 ### ✨ Astrophysics Highlights
 *   🚀 **Upcoming Presentation:** I will present two of my recent works at the upcoming **AAS DDA 2026**:
     1. [*Local Pattern Speed*](https://arxiv.org/abs/2603.05287)